 The California Club of San Francisco was once considered to fall into the second tier of San Francisco golf courses behind the likes of San Francisco Golf Club, Olympic Club or Cypress a couple of hours down the road.
 Originally laid out by Willie Locke, once construction began in 1924, A.V.
-Macan (Victoria Golf Club, Royal Colwood) came in and is considered the architect of note.
+Macan (of Victoria Golf Club, Royal Colwood) came in to work on the course and is widely considered the architect of note.

 Once again, through the 1960s, yet another golf course architect was brought in to make changes to the course.
-This time, it was Robert Trent Jones Sr. Most of his changes no longer exist because in 2005, Kyle Phillips was brought in to bring the Cal Club’s golden age architecture back to life.
+This time, it was Robert Trent Jones Sr. Most of his changes no longer exist because in 2005, Kyle Phillips was enlisted with the task of bringing the Cal Club’s golden age architecture back to life.
 The goal was to make the front nine as good as the back and bring a consistent feel to the golf course.
-So out went the Jones bunkers, in came some new holes, a gorgeous restoration of the MacKenzie style bunkers and the dramatic flare and stunning visuals of MacKenzie.
+So out went the Jones bunkers, in came some new holes, a gorgeous restoration of the MacKenzie style bunkers and the dramatic flare and stunning visuals of a MacKenzie golf course.

 Now, the Cal Club may very well be one of the best golf courses in America if not the world.

-On the entire course, there is not a single weak hole…just strong and stronger holes.
-Even on holes like the second, a new Phillips hole where the land is less interesting, a great green complex saves the day and turns what would be a somewhat dull hole into a very good one.
-The third, also a new hole, is a par-4 which begins with an elevated tee-shot, wraps itself around an incredible assembly of bunkers and finishes on a beautiful pushed up green.
+On the entire course, there is not a single weak hole just strong and stronger holes.
+Even on holes like the 2nd, a new Phillips hole where the land is less interesting, a great green complex saves the day and turns what would be a somewhat dull hole into a very good one.
+The 3rd, also a new hole, is a par-4 which begins with an elevated tee-shot, wraps itself around an incredible assembly of bunkers and finishes on a beautiful pushed up green.